No results were found...

 Looking at data from your past holiday campaigns will reveal:

 • Which Christmas campaign ideas failed?
-You might avoid using them this year or attempt to rework them if they seem viable or more relevant now.
+Avoid using them this year or rework them if they seem more relevant now

 The answers to these questions will better inform this year's marketing decisions and increase your campaign’s chance of success.
 Find the relevant data in the performance reports section of your MailerLite dashboard.